joe-aswonvos/ci-bootstrap-individual-project/README.md

 - The project should be deployed on GitHub pages
 - Wherever possible we should be utilising AI to improve our efficiency.

+To focus on the design element, all the page content was created via AI, effectively simulating this being provided a client or content-team.

 AI - The design of the project is constrained by specific learning outcomes, including the requirement for a single-page HTML file, full utilization of the Bootstrap framework, HTML and CSS only, deployment on GitHub Pages, and leveraging AI tools for efficiency.

 ### Wireframes